 The Scrum team should solely focus on the Sprint and Sprint goal.
 They should not get distracted by anything that is not related to the sprint goal.

 Roles in the Scrum team have a clear definition, along with their focus areas.
 Scrum Master should focus on getting impediments removed.
 The team should concentrate on getting a product increment done at the end of the Sprint.
-Additionally, the aim of the Product owner should be getting the product backlog prioritized and answering any questions that the development team may have.
+Additionally, the aim of the Product owner should be to get the product backlog prioritized and answering any questions that the development team may have.

 The design of the Scrum events is to help the team focus on the right areas.
 Sprint planning helps define a clear sprint goal, on which the team can focus.
 Daily Scrum event helps the team members to focus on the day’s work and highlight any impediments.
 Sprint Review event helps the team to focus on presenting the team’s work and getting feedback.
 Sprint retrospective event helps the team to focus on the improvement areas that we can take in subsequent sprints.